From Birdwatcher to CEO: What 30 Years in Conservation Taught Me

 Rigour earns trust.
 In a space plagued by greenwashing and inflated claims, the most radical thing you can do is be scrupulously honest about what you can and cannot measure.
 Credibility is the only currency that appreciates over time.

 The personal is strategic.
-Every effective conservationist I’ve ever met was driven by a specific, intimate relationship with a place, a species, or a landscape.
-The fifteen-year-old sketching choughs at dawn wasn’t wasting his time.
+Every effective conservationist I have ever met was driven by a specific, intimate relationship with a place, a species, or a landscape.
+The boy watching oystercatchers from his father’s boat in Poole Harbour was not wasting his time.
 He was building the emotional foundation for a lifetime of work.

 I still watch birds.
 Most mornings, before the emails start, I spend twenty minutes with binoculars and a cup of tea.
-It’s not nostalgia.
-It’s recalibration.
+It is not nostalgia.
+It is recalibration.
 A reminder of what all the spreadsheets and frameworks and investor calls are actually for.